In Karnataka swearing-in, Dalits read Maya message for polls

 Unlike the bypolls in Gorakhpur and Phulpur Lok Sabha seats, BSP chief Mayawati has not issued any message for her core support base of Dalits on who they should vote in the by-election to Kairana parliamentary seat on May 28.

-However, her sharing the stage with senior Congress leader Sonia Gandhi, Samajwadi Party president Akhilesh Yadav and Rashtriya Lok Dal chief Ajit Singh at the swearing-in ceremony of H D Kumaraswamy in Karanataka is being seen by a section of Dalits as an indication of who she wants them to vote for.
+However, her sharing the stage with senior Congress leader Sonia Gandhi, Samajwadi Party president Akhilesh Yadav and Rashtriya Lok Dal chief Ajit Singh at the swearing-in ceremony of H D Kumaraswamy in Karnataka is being seen by a section of Dalits as an indication of who she wants them to vote for.

 This apart, caste violence between Dalits and Thakurs in the adjoining Saharanpur, arrest of Bhim Army chief Chandrashekhar in connection to that violence, the Supreme Court’s order on the SC/ST (Prevention of Atrocities) Act and the arrest of Dalit youths in connection with violent agitation on April 2 could prompt Dalits to vote for the RLD candidate backed by SP and Congress in Kairana, according to local residents.